INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will give an example of a typical predictive modeling pipeline developed using tabular data.
-We will present this pipeline in a progressive way.
-First, we will make an analysis of the dataset used.
-Subsquently, we will train our first pipeline with a subset of the dataset.
-Finally, we will make our pipeline more complex to use all available type of data (i.e. numerical and categorical data)
+In the previous modules, we show how to create, train, predict, and even evaluate a predictive model.
+However, we did not change the hyperparameters of a model.

+In this module, we will first show that the hyperparameters have an impact on the performance of the model and that default values are not necessarily the best option.
+Subsequently, we will show how to set hyperparameters in scikit-learn model.
+Finally, we will show strategies allowing to pick-up a combination of hyperparameters that maximizes model's performance.

 ## Before getting started